267: Raw String Syntax

 Syntax

-The formal grammar of raw strings is not context free.
-The following grammar describes the creation of a raw string literal for any valid delimiter X:
+The grammar of raw strings is not context-free and cannot be described in the context-sensitive EBNF used in the Reports.
+The following grammar informally describes the creation of a raw string literal for any valid delimiter X:

 ⟨raw string (X)⟩#" X " ⟨raw string internal (X)⟩ " X "